 - Any illegal activity, including software piracy or other copyright violations.

-- Any long-running CPU-intensive process should be submitted to the queueing system to run.
+- Any long-running CPU-intensive process should be submitted to condor to run.
 It will automatically pick a lightly loaded machine, suspend the process when someone begins using the console, and ensure that no one hogs an excessive number of machines.

-- Any other long-running CPU-intensive jobs are subject to being killed at any time.
+- Any other long-running CPU-intensive jobs are subject to being killed at any time on any public machine.

-- Running a personal HTTP server, running a MUD at any time, and running bots (including IRC bots) are strictly forbidden.
-The only exception is an academic requirement (such as running an HTTP server for a class, in which case that process must be running only for such time as required by that class.
+- Running a personal HTTP server and running bots (including IRC bots) are strictly forbidden.
+The only exception is an academic requirement (such as running an HTTP server for a class, in which case that process must be running only for such time as required by that class).

 If processes appear to be in violation of these guidelines or are very idle and appear to have been abandoned, they will be killed by the staff.
 If users appear to be in violation of lab behavior guidelines, possible actions can range from a reprimand, to the loss of an account, to referral to school or state authorities for disciplinary action.